Opioid receptor: Evolution

 The opioid receptor (OR) family originated from two duplication events of a single ancestral opioid receptor early in vertebrate evolution.
 Phylogenetic analysis demonstrates that the family of opioid receptors was already present at the origin of jawed vertebrates over 450 million years ago.
 In humans, this paralogon resulting from a double tetraploidization event resulted in the receptor genes being located on chromosomes 1, 6, 8, and 20.
 Tetraploidization events often result in the loss of one or more of the duplicated genes, but in this case, nearly all species retain all four opioid receptors, indicating biological significance of these systems.
 Stefano traced the co-evolution of OR and the immune system underlying the fact that these receptors helped earlier animals to survive pain and inflammation shock in aggressive environments.

 The receptor families delta, kappa, and mu demonstrate 55–58% identity to one another, and a 48–49% homology to the nociceptin receptor.
 Taken together, this indicates that the NOP receptor gene, OPRL1, has equal evolutionary origin, but a higher mutation rate, than the other receptor genes.

 Although opioid receptor families share many similarities, their structural differences lead to functional difference.
 Thus, mu-opioid receptors induce relaxation, trust, satisfaction, and analgesia.
 This system may also help mediate stable, emotionally committed relationships.
 Experiments with juvenile guinea pigs showed that social attachment is mediated by the opioid system.
-The evolutionary role of opioid signaling in these behaviors was confirmed in dogs, chicks, and rats.
+The evolutionary role of opioid signalling in these behaviours was confirmed in dogs, chicks, and rats.
 Opioid receptors also have a role in mating behaviors.
-However, mu-opioid receptors do not just control social behavior because they also make individuals feel relaxed in a wide range of other situations.
+However, mu-opioid receptors do not just control social behaviour because they also make individuals feel relaxed in a wide range of other situations.

 Kappa- and delta-opioid receptors may be less associated with relaxation and analgesia because kappa-opioid receptor suppresses mu-opioid receptor activation, and delta-opioid receptor interacts differently with agonists and antagonists.
 Kappa-opioid receptors are involved in chronic anxiety's perceptual mobilization, whereas delta-opioid receptors induce action initiation, impulsivity, and behavioural mobilization.
 These differences led some researches to suggest that up- or down-regulations within three opioid receptors families are the basis of different dispositional emotionality seen in psychiatric disorders.

 Human-specific opioid-modulated cognitive features are not attributable to coding differences for receptors or ligands, which share 99% similarity with primates, but to regulatory changes in expression levels.